Dermal Fillers

 Other types of dermal fillers include:

-- Radiesse, made with calcium hydroxylapatite, which adds structure to lift deeper tissues and may stimulate collagen.
+- Radiesse, made with calcium hydroxylapatite, adds structure to lift deeper tissues and may stimulate collagen.

-- Sculptra, a biostimulatory filler, encourages your body to produce more collagen over time, but don’t provide as much volume improvement right away.
+- Sculptra, a biostimulatory filler, encourages your body to produce more collagen over time, but doesn’t provide as much volume improvement right away.

 All fillers we offer are FDA-approved for cosmetic use.